sambody/inkscape-guide-tools/README.md

 These are a series of [Inkscape](http://inkscape.org/) extensions related to guides.

-Updated for Inkscape 0.91, not compatible with Inkscape 0.49.
+[Download the latest version](https://github.com/sambody/inkscape-guide-tools/archive/master.zip), compatible with Inkscape 0.91 and NOT compatible with Inkscape 0.49 or earlier.

 For a version compatible with Inkscape 0.49, [download the old version](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip).

-### The current extensions are:
+### The current bundled extensions are:

 1. Add centered guides to document
 2. Add margin guides to document